Insights into Action with Facebook Analytics

 It’s just a matter of blinking an eye.

-Page Insights only stores data for the past 2 years, and demographic information requires at least 100 people in your audience before becoming available.
+Page Insights stores only 2 years of data, and audience demographics need at least 100 people before becoming visible.

-Page Insights essentially helps you answer three critical questions: who is engaging with your content, what posts generate the most interaction, and when your audience is most receptive to your messaging.
+Page Insights helps answer three vital questions: who engages with your posts, which generate the most audience interaction, and when your audience is most responsive.

 Advanced Facebook Analytics Tools to Explore